xmtp/xmtp-dot-org/blog/cornerstore.md

 At the same time, projects can verify if a sender is who they say they are by looking at their on-chain history and seeing if they hold the right NFTs, or have received the funds already, etc.

 Having this level of security in messaging means we’re also able to fully automate and customize the chat experience — with bots!
-More to come on this...
+Configured by our friends at [Chainjet](https://chainjet.io/).
+More to come on this…

 ## Private